JuliaDataScience/JuliaDataScience/contents/stats.md

 sco("correct_types()"; process=without_caption_label)
 ```

-We can compute the mode with the `combine` function from `DataFrames.jl`.
+We can compute the mode with the `combine` function from `DataFrames.jl`:
-Notice that, unlike previously with mean and median, we will not group our data:

 ```jl
 # mode # hide